Suzanne Shaw: Funny Peculiar

 In 2012, Shaw toured in Funny Peculiar with Vicky Entwistle, Craig Gazey, Dominic Cazenove and Gemma Bissix.

-Suzanne is also a regular in pantomime.

 Personal life

+Shaw gave birth to her first child, a boy named Corey MacKenzie Shaw-Day, on 16 December 2004.
+Corey's father is actor and singer Darren Day.

 Shaw started a relationship with DJ and television presenter Jason King.
 The couple had been friends since Shaw's Hear'Say days, but began dating in December 2005 after appearing together on Britain's Worst Celebrity Driver.
-The couple lived together with Shaw's son in Oxenhope in Yorkshire next door to Andy Bell.
+The couple lived together with Shaw's son in Oxenhope, Yorkshire.
 They announced their engagement in August 2008 and the couple wed in Christchurch, Dorset, in June 2009.

 On 13 February 2012, it was announced that the couple had separated.

 In 2008, Shaw was voted Celebrity Mother of the Year by the public.
 Following her marriage Shaw took some time off to support her new husband and to dedicate herself to family life.
 Shaw also said that she prefers quiet family life and goes out of her way to avoid the press and a showbiz lifestyle.

-Shaw gave birth to her first child, a boy named Corey MacKenzie Shaw-Day, on 16 December 2004.
-Corey's father is actor and singer Darren Day.
 On 4 March 2015, Shaw announced that she was expecting a second child, with fiancé Sam Greenfield.
 Shaw gave birth to a boy on 6 October 2015 whom she named Rafferty.